ninjamuffin10111/hello-1/py/README.md

 There.
 We have a working program with all the right stuff.
 Wanna run this on Windows?
 No problem.
 Using the Python IDLE will still work because it thinks the shebang line is just a comment.
-But why are you using IDLE, no one but students does, save yourself the hassle and start out learning it right, like the pros.
+(But really why are you using IDLE, no one but students use IDLE, save yourself the hassle and start out learning it right, like the pros.)

 ## if __name__ == '__main__':